 It will take a long time for the processed meat industry to recover from this.

 The Importance of a Food Safety Management System (FSMS)

-It is worrying that many businesses do have an FSM system such as HACCP, FSSC 22000, BRC, etc in place, but the effectiveness of the system is not properly verified.
+It is worrying that many businesses have an FSM system such as HACCP, FSSC 22000, BRC, etc. in place, but the system’s effectiveness is not adequately verified.
 Without proper verification, the system might not be as effective as it should be.

-Food Safety is not just a convenient aspect of the business, but it is a fundamental aspect of the business.
-The consequences of not implementing an effective Food Safety Management system can prove detrimental to the health of the consumer and the business itself.
+Food Safety is not just a convenient aspect of the business, but it is a fundamental aspect of the company.
+The consequences of not implementing an effective Food Safety Management system can prove detrimental to the consumer’s health and the business itself.